swharden/pyABF/website/content/abf2-file-format/index.md

 _The official download link stopped working some time between June and December 2018, but its content is [mirrored on GitHub](https://github.com/swharden/pyABF/tree/master/docs/advanced/AxonSDK)_

 ### Other ABF-reading Projects
-* [vsABF](https://github.com/swharden/vsABF) is a modern .NET interface to the ABF format (which _does_ use abffio.dll) I wrote to make it easier to read ABF header values and sweep data using C#.
+* [AbfSharp](https://github.com/swharden/AbfSharp) is a modern C#/.NET interface to the ABF file format
 * [phpABF](https://github.com/swharden/phpABF) is a PHP implementation of the concepts described on this page.
 I find this project useful for developing web-interfaces to organize electrophysiology projects, as it allows access to common header values (ABF protocol, tag comments, sweep length, etc.) in a PHP environment.
 * [BioSig](https://github.com/dongzhenye/biosignal-tools/tree/master/biosig4c%2B%2B/t210) has some C/CPP code which appears to be modified Axon Library Files
   * [abfheader.h](https://github.com/dongzhenye/biosignal-tools/blob/master/biosig4c%2B%2B/t210/abfheadr.h) -